-It takes no special set up, no costly maintenance, just regular savings in an appropriate plan to put your retirement assets beyond the reach of a financial catastrophey.
+It takes no special set up, no high-priced lawyers, no costly maintenance, just regular savings in an appropriate plan to put your retirement assets beyond the reach of a financial catastrophe.

 If you file bankruptcy, ERISA qualified accounts don’t even come into the bankruptcy estate.

 To get the protection of law for retirement savings, they have to be in a plan.